Stargardt disease is a genetic eye disorder that causes a progressive loss of central vision.

 Learn more about PRIMACurrent Status

-Science's PRIMAvera clinical study is focused on AMD and is ongoing in Europe.
+Science's PRIMAvera clinical study in Europe was focused on AMD and has finished with positive preliminary results.
 We are currently exploring the possibility of using the PRIMA implant with Stargardt patients.

 More information about treatment options, disease details, and current research